987839088534212

 • Not switching night shifts to day shifts; or

-• Changing settings at the last minute
+• Not changing settings at the last minute

-Whenever you are considering an assignment, make sure you express interest in block scheduling and any other scheduling requirements (i.e., nights only, weekends every other weekend, etc.) you desire.
+Whenever you are considering an assignment, make sure you express interest in block scheduling and any other scheduling requirements (i.e., nights only, weekends, every other weekend, etc.) you desire.

 block scheduling travel nursing